This simple, tart yet refreshing 3-ingredient cocktail has got to be one of my all-time favorite classics, the Caprioska…

 And there you have it, a quick and refreshingly tart cocktail that requires only three ingredients and not a lot of mess.

-I hope you guys try it out, and if you do, don’t be shy!!!
-Let me know all about it by leaving a comment below.
-I would love to hear about it.
+I hope you guys try it out, and if you do, don’t be shy!
+Give it a taste and let me know.
+I want to see what you think!

-Till then, cheers friends!!!
+Till then, reassurances friends!!!

-- 1 lime, cut into 8 wedges
+- 1 Lime Cut into 8 wedges

-- 2 tsp sugar
+- 2 tsp Sugar

-- 2 ounces (60mls) vodka
+- 2 ounces Vodka (60mls)

-- Crushed ice
+- Crushed Ice

 - Place lime and sugar into thick bottomed rocks glass,(if you don't have one use glass part of Boston shaker) and muddle with muddler for one minute

 - Add Vodka and stir with barspoon, taste and adjust tartness or sweetness, but keep in mind that once the ice is added the taste will be slightly weaker (transfer to drinking glass if using Boston shaker).

 - Crush ice with ice crusher and fill glass halfway.
 Stir, then fill glass with ice and stir again.